What Is An Occipital Nerve Block?

 In rare cases, neurological complications such as facial palsy (the reduced ability to move and control the muscles of the face) may occur as a result of an occipital nerve block.
 However, this is temporary and should resolve itself within about five hours of the procedure.

-Occipital nerve blocks have had a demonstrable effect on several headache types.
+Occipital nerve blocks have had a demonstrable effect on several headache types with pain that originates in the occipital nerve.
 These may be associated with throbbing pain, and also with sharper types of pain, pain that appears to reverberate through the skull, and with headaches that are perceived as a burning pain.
-These conditions are generally linked to pain that originates in the occipital nerve.
-Occipital nerve blocks are often successful in relieving this.
+Occipital nerve blocks are often successful in relieving this pain.
 However, they may be less effective in patients with long-term conditions that have not been diagnosed or treated adequately.

-Occipital nerve blocks are recommended to patients with moderate to severe chronic pain that has not responded to conventional treatment such as oral painkillers, or more advanced options, such as opioid therapy.
+Occipital nerve blocks are recommended to patients with moderate to severe chronic pain that has not responded to conventional treatment such as oral painkillers or lifestyle interventions.
 Those whose pain is associated with head trauma may also be candidates for this line of treatment.
 A recent clinical trial demonstrated the efficacy of occipital nerve block in chronic cluster headache.
 42% of the patients in this study were completely free of pain after the procedure, and the effects lasted for up to 504 days.

 Occipital nerve blocks may also be used in diagnosing one of these headache types.
-A physician may perform a block to assess its effect on a patient with suspected occipital neuralgia, or a similar condition.
+A physician may perform an occipital nerve block to assess its effect on a patient with suspected occipital neuralgia, or a similar condition.
 If a positive response within expected therapeutic parameters is elicited, it is probable that the patient does indeed have a condition associated with the occipital nerve.

 - Afridi S, Shields K, Bhola R, et al. Greater occipital nerve injection in primary headache syndromes: Prolonged effects from a single injection.
 Pain.
 2006;122:126–129.